dbsystel/kewl/CONTRIBUTING.md

 ## Communication

-We do not tolerate violent/racist/sexist or any other behavior aiming to harm anyone, so please behave like a grown-up and respect each other.
+We do not tolerate violent/racist/sexist or any other behavior aiming to harm anyone, so please respect each other as human beings.
 Thank you.

 ## Linting